renanbastos93/boneless/README.md

 Targets:
-  help                                     Show commands for use version                                  Show version new  <sql|sqlite3>                       Create a project from scratch using Weaver, SQLC, and go-migrate create-scratch <sql|sqlite3>             Create a project from scratch using Weaver, SQLC, and go-migrate build                                    Build the Weaver component with SQLC make-migrate <app-name> <name>           Create a new migration for an app migrate <app-name> <up|down>             Run migrations for an app create-app <app-name>                    Create a new app based on a template build-app <app-name>                     Build an app using Weaver and SQLC run                                      Run the project using Weaver
+  help                                     Show commands for use version                                  Show version new <sql|sqlite3>                        Create a project from scratch using Weaver, SQLC, and go-migrate create-scratch <sql|sqlite3>             Create a project from scratch using Weaver, SQLC, and go-migrate build                                    Build the Weaver component with SQLC make-migrate <app-name> <name>           Create a new migration for an app migrate <app-name> <up|down>             Run migrations for an app create-app <app-name>                    Create a new app based on a template build-app <app-name>                     Build an app using Weaver and SQLC delete-app <app-name>                    Delete an app created install-deps [package]          Installs external dependencies required by Boneless (e.g., weaver, sqlc).
+If no package is specified, all dependencies are updated. update-deps [package]           Updates the specified external dependency (e.g., weaver, migrate).
+If no package is specified, all dependencies are updated. run                                      Run the project using Weaver

 Parameters:
   <app-name>                               Name of the app to create or run migrations on
   <name>                                   Name of the migration to create
   <up|down>                                Specify "up" to apply migrations or "down" to rollback migrations
   <sql|sqlite>                             Specify "sql" to use some SQL "sqlite3" to use sqlite3 and it is the default
+  [package]                                Specify the package to update or install like "weaver, sqlc, golang-migrate"

 Examples:
   boneless help